maduhu/Documentation/ILP/README.md

 In the case of a Level One Project instance, some more specific modifications are possible to further mitigate risk.
 These are possible because the Level One Project design involves a trusted central ledger, and each DFSP has control over its ledger _and_ connector.
 These optimizations are, in short:

-- **Receiver Wait & Pay** — The receiving DFSP tries to fulfill the transfer on the central ledger before preparing the transfer to the final receiver.
+- _Receiver Wait & Pay_ — The receiving DFSP tries to fulfill the transfer on the central ledger before preparing the transfer to the final receiver.
-- **Sender Check-before-Rollback** — The sending DFSP checks the outcome of the transfer on the central ledger shortly after that transfer expires.
+- _Sender Check-before-Rollback_ — The sending DFSP checks the outcome of the transfer on the central ledger shortly after that transfer expires.
 The sending DFSP sets the timeout of the transfer in its own ledger such that it can execute the transfer (including possible retries) after seeing the outcome on the central ledger.
     - Or the sender checks the result on the central ledger before expiring a transfer in the sending DFSP's ledger.
 If the transfer succeeded on the central ledger, the sender executes the transfer on the sender's DFSP ledger even if that means the transfer in the sending DFSP's ledger executes at or slightly past its expiration time.

 ## How to Troubleshoot ILP Payment Issues

-- Consult the logs
+- Consult the logs.
-- See which transfers executed and which transfer(s) failed
+- See which transfers executed and which transfer oe transfers failed.

 ## Software Components

+Components appear and are described in the following diagram and table.

 ![Software block diagram](./block-diagram.png)

-The components are summarized as follows:

 | Component Name     | Summary                                                 |
 |:-------------------|:--------------------------------------------------------|